 So indeed, what's for breakfast?

-Or my favourite combo of soft fruit mashed up with a fork and a good dollop of fromage frais or cream cheese and a drizzle of honey.
+Or my favourite combo of soft fruit mashed up with a fork and a good dollop of fromage frais or yoghurt and a drizzle of honey.

 You can have a hipster smoothie which is free of everything that tastes of something.
 Or, on the opposite end of the spectrum, a full fry-up which is naughty.

-You can also have a breakfast bar, usually bought from Pret or one of the Jordan ones.
+You can also have a breakfast bar, bought from Pret a Manger or the train station on your way to work.
 It a/ is tasty, b/ makes you feel good about yourself (healthy! cereal! seeds!) and c/ it is the easiest thing to tear open a packet and feel like you're eating a Mars bar in the morning.

 But as pretty much everything with minor exceptions (erm...
-Coca Cola?) homemade trumps shop-bought.
+Coca Cola?), homemade stuff trumps shop-bought.
 And it's stupidly easy to whip up a tray of cereal bars made with oats, nuts, seeds and dried fruit.

 These oat bars are delicious little things, so nice that you can’t have just ONE for breakfast.
 In fact, as I tell myself, one would simply not be enough to keep me going until lunch, so I usually have three.